siddhiwanzkhade/FactGraph-Verifier/README.md

 > | Baseline LLM | `SUPPORTS` ✗ | none |
 > | FactGraph KG | `REFUTES` ✓ | Elon Musk → place of birth → Pretoria |

-The LLM confuses Canada with South Africa — plausible because Musk did live in Canada briefly.
-At annotation scale, this failure mode is silent.
-Wrong labels look identical to correct ones.
-There is no evidence trail to flag them.
-That's exactly the failure mode that FactGraph targets.

-The numbers confirm it — running a baseline LLM directly on FEVER claims:
+Empirically, this pattern holds at scale, not just in isolated examples.
+Running a baseline LLM directly on FEVER claims:

 | Metric | Baseline LLM |
 |--------|-------------|